-- Market share
+- Market share -

-According to an independent analyst (Gartner), DB2 is the leading DBMS in terms of 2002 market share (new license revenues):
+According to an independent analyst (Gartner), DB2 is the leading DBMS in terms of 2003 market share (new license revenues):

 - DB2 had 36% market share.

-- Oracle had 34% market share.
+- Oracle had 33% market share.

-- SQL Server market share was roughly 15%.
+- SQL Server had 18% market share.

 However, Oracle publicly questions the data provided by IBM to analysts, and provide data suggesting that Oracle is ahead in terms of number of users.